(As told to Alan Mitchell by Leon White)

 The Port Orford Library is not part of the City Government.
 Before voters authorized a tax base for them, their original library was small, and located in a small old building in town.
 The City happened to have a fairly large, unfinished room in the new City Hall building.
 They asked at a Council Meeting for the City to complete the room for them to use as a Library for the public.
 I had to tell them that while I thought that was a good idea, the City did not have the money to cover that cost.

-Each year the Curry County Government had been giving money to each of the County’s three libraries for each of them to operate with.
+Every year the Curry County Government had been giving money to each of the County’s three libraries for them to operate with.
 A plan was developed among the three libraries for the other two libraries to donate some of their county funds to Port Orford for one year, if Port Orford would reimburse them the following year.

 The City’s First Water Treatment Plant